 Ensuring Human Rights and Labour Rights Human rights and labour rights are very well protected in Denmark and in Danish legislation.
 Being a member of DANSKE ARK - The Danish Association of Architectural Firms, PLH has to follow DANSKE ARK'S instructions, guidelines and contractual standards - and we are obliged to follow Danish legislation as well as respecting national and international legislation on human rights conventions.
-Suppliers and Business Partners Where PLH can make the greatest difference with regards to human rights and labour rights is when we do business with companies and suppliers from other countries.
-When possible we always make sure manufacturers of building materials respect the protection of internationally claimed human rights and are not complicit in human rights abuses.
+Suppliers and Business Partners Where PLH can make the greatest difference with regards to human rights and labour rights, is when we do business with companies and suppliers from other countries.
+When possible, we always make sure manufacturers of building materials respect the protection of internationally claimed human rights and are not complicit in human rights abuses.
 We make sure we only do business with companies and suppliers that respect the rights of their workers, take care of their security and do not use child labour.
 It's part of our normal procedures to use certified materials and to state in tenders that we do not accept materials produced and manufactured with the assistance of child labour.
-We demand good working conditions - if we hear of workers in marble quarries not wearing masks or the use of child labour, we immediately abolish all collaboration.
-SUSTAINABLE SOLUTIONS AND DESIGNS # CASES General Approach to Sustainable Solutions at PLH PLH's knowledge about sustainable solutions and initiatives, seen in a broader perspective, is developed significantly by implementing specific projects with defined goals from the client's viewpoint, and by participating in competitions.
-All projects play an important role as "case studies" which reinforce the practice's competencies, skills and profile.
+All the above, anti-corruption, labour and human rights are criterias that are evaluated in our DGNB-certifications.
+Therefore they are naturally evaluated in our certified projects.
+SUSTAINABLE SOLUTIONS AND DESIGNS CASES General Approach to Sustainable Solutions at PLH PLH's knowledge about sustainability comes from both our overall experience, gained by many certified projects and furthered by hireing specialists.
+For this, Anders V. Sonnichsen was hired in early 2019, to further the implementation for DGNB in our projects, and to increase the offices broader awareness of energy design, sustainable materials end the process, by which sustainability ins implimented in both the projects as well as internally, the way the office is driven.
+Anders has taken the task to both educate his colleagues and engage directly in all our projects, to ensure the process is focused sustainability.
 Everyday Sustainable Designing at PLH Apart from specific project examples, it is important to note that on a daily basis, the staff at PLH is making informed and conscious decisions impacting on the environment when they use passive design parameters, select and specify materials, finishes, furniture and fixtures.
-Through one-onone or group activities, our staff is continually updated on new and emerging products, techniques or manufacturers that can strengthen our ESD approach.
+Through one-on-one or group activities, our staff is continually updated on new and emerging products, techniques or manufacturers that can strengthen our ESD approach.
 Products and Techniques to Reduce Environmental Impact PLH put effort into the specification, use and development of new products and techniques that reduce the impact on the environment.
 As stated earlier, it is a question of using local resources and adapt the construction methods and technologies to the local climate conditions, inspired by local traditions.
 PLH integrates this in developing projects with the central aim - to improve the environment, generating energy and add value to the human everyday life.
-Sustainable HO for DSV Over the past years, PLH qualified to participate in many competitions, most of which included sustainability as criteria in the weighted scoring system.
-In 2012, PLH won the competition for a new headquarters for the transportation and logistics company DSV with a compact atrium for 750 employees.
-The building supports DSV's core values of equality and openness, and the competition proposal suggested a series of sustainable initiatives, such as natural ventilation and CTS-controlled external blinds.
-A large solar power plant on the adjacent terminal could be integrated on the roof, in order to produce electricity used for forklifts and other local equipment.
-Designs are currently being drawn on an extension of the building, which continues on the ideas of the original design while also incorporating changes due to lessons learned from the first project.
-BREEAM Certification As a direct result of the DSV HQ in Denmark, PLH is now working on a new DSV office building in Warsaw which builds upon key ideas developed in the successful project at Hedehusene, Denmark.
-A compact office building is proposed with working spaces arranged along the perimeter, adjacent to breakout spaces around a light open central atrium.
-The new building reuses the distinctive filleted curve geometry and a similar palette of materials chosen - white balconies, distinctive natural timber with concrete columns.
-This maintains a common architectural aesthetic in DSV's buildings and reinforces a singular brand identity.
-The DSV Warsaw building is designed with emphasis on encouraging a social and vibrant working environment.
-Outwardly, the building has a distinctive metal fin facade that reduces direct sunlight.
-The building prospect calls for a building that is certified according to BREEAM "Very Good".
-PLH focuses on multiple elements through the holistic approach.
-Elements such as; energy efficiency through a compact building envelope, external solar shading, highly insulated façades, creating a visual connection around the central open atrium space, day lit working spaces located near the façades, easily divided office areas for dual tenancy arrangements and promoting reductions in transport burdens.
-DGNB Certification PLH continues to partake in the development of sustainability in the building industry.
-One of the ways has been as part of the DGNB-development team, drawing up a new certification tool for existing office buildings.
-During the pilot phase, PLH has completed the first ever DGNB certification of an existing office building in Denmark.
-The focus of the DGNB certification for existing office buildings is to reveal the unresolved potential of our existing building stock - on optimizing resources and supporting the green change in society.
-PRODUCT DESIGN - LONGEVITY & ENERGY SAVINGS # CASES PLH has put great initiatives in product design that bears modern marks and aims at long lasting validity.
-This is, among other designs, shown in the PlanSign series, which was designed in 2004 and gained a Cradle to Cradle Certification in 2014.
-'PlanSign Series' - Cradle to Cradle The sign is made of 5 mm aluminium, in a very flexible design, that allows it to be combined in countless ways and in many different sizes for indoor and outdoor use.
-The sign is equipped with the patented magnetic locking system that ensures that it is easy and simple to maintain.
-PlanSign is the only sign system in the world that is Cradle to Cradle certified.
-In 2014, the manufacturer DanSign met higher environmental standards and increased their certification level from Basic to Bronze.
-PlanSign was previously awarded the international product design award "iF Design Award".
+Sustainable buildings Over the past years, PLH qualified to participate in many competitions, most of which included sustainability as criteria in the weighted scoring system.
+In 2012, PLH won the competition for a new headquarters for the transportation and logistics company DSV with 750 employees.
+Since then the office has designed a number of buildings that have been, or are to be, certified.
+Some are therefore still in the design or completion phase: Completed: